Westminster Massacre

 Historical marker in Westminster.
 The word massacre is in scare quotes, probably because only two men were killed, which would not fit the conventional definition of a massacre.

 The Westminster Massacre was an incident that occurred on March 13, 1775, in the town of Westminster, Vermont, then part of the New Hampshire Grants, whose control was disputed between its residents and the Province of New York.
 It resulted in the killings of two men, William French and Daniel Houghton, by a sheriff's posse, after a crowd occupied the Westminster Courthouse to protest the evictions of several poor farmers from their homes by judges and other officials from New York.
 The Westminster Massacre is regarded by some Vermont historians as a key event in the history of Vermont.

 Background

-Tensions in the New Hampshire Grants had existed since the 1760s between the majority of its residents, lower-class farmers from New Hampshire, and "Yorkers", a wealthy minority of landowners from New York.
-The New Hampshire Grants were claimed by both the Province of New Hampshire and New York.
+The New Hampshire Grants had been made starting in 1749 on territory west of the Connecticut River on land claimed by both Province of New Hampshire and the Province of New York.
+On July 20, 1764, King George III declared that the west bank of the Connecticut River was the western boundary of New Hampshire, and New York declared the grants made by New Hampshire to be invalid, legally dispossessing settlers of their land.
+Attempts at enforcement generated resistance and tension between the majority of residents - lower-class farmers from New Hampshire - and "Yorkers", a wealthy minority of landowners from New York.

 Surveyors employed by the Yorkers were often attacked and beaten by angry farmers, who formed the radical Green Mountain Boys, an anti-Yorker militia led by Ethan Allen and Remember Baker.
 The Green Mountain Boys began destroying the homes of Yorkers who settled in the New Hampshire Grants.
 Many of these Yorkers had taken land from impoverished farmers.
 In response to the attacks on Yorkers, officials from New York began arresting and evicting settlers across the New Hampshire Grants.